 Skip to 2 minutes and 5 secondsAnd I hope you really enjoy being on the journey with us.

 Welcome to the course!

-Hello and welcome to ‘Panic-buying during crisis: How do food supply chains cope?’ a European Institute of Innovation and Technology (EIT) Food online course, produced by Queen’s University Belfast with support from the University of Reading and the University of Turin.
+Hello and welcome to ‘Understanding Food Supply Chains in a Time of Crisis’ a European Institute of Innovation and Technology (EIT) Food online course, produced by Queen’s University Belfast with support from the University of Reading and the University of Turin.

 In this video, Maarten van der Kamp, Director of EIT Food education programme introduces our course and decribes how the recent Covid-19 crisis can disrupt everyday life including how food arrives on our plate.